-Contract Admission
+Contract/Conditional Admission

 Graduate Admissions accepts unofficial transcripts for admission consideration.
 Until a student submits their official transcripts to the Office of Graduate Studies, they will be Contract Admitted.
-Official transcripts will be required upon enrollment and must be submitted by the census date of the first semester attended.
-If students do not submit their official transcripts by census date of their first semester of enrollment at CSUSB, a hold will be placed on their registration and their admission may be revoked for the following semester.
+Official transcripts will be required upon enrollment and must be submitted by the first day of class of the first semester attended.
+If students do not submit their official transcripts by the first day of class of their first semester of enrollment at CSUSB, a hold will be placed on their registration, they will be ineligible for financial aid, and their admission may be revoked for the following semester.